cejimenez0123/aws-cloud-practitioner-C02/domain1-cloudconcepts.md

 ### How are AWS Lambda and AWS Outposts different in what they offer for cloud computing?

 AWS Lambda
+**AWS Lambda is ideal for serverless, event-driven computing tasks that need to scale automatically and are short-lived.**
   - Severless Computing
     - No need to provision servers.
 Only pay when used.
   - Event Driven